microsoft/WhatTheHack/044-AzureIntegrationServices/README.md

 ## Section 1

-THe quick brown fox jumped over the lazy dog.
+The quick brown fox jumped over the lazy dog.